 Since its beginning, the Yukon Czech Hall has been the center of Czech-American culture in Oklahoma as well as serving as a social center and meeting place for non-Czech residents of the surrounding community.
 Over the years, Yukon Czech Hall has hosted lodge meetings, weddings, anniversary parties, family reunions, Czech plays, Czech language classes, and polka dances.
 For additional rental information please see our rental page.

 A polka dance has been held at Yukon Czech Hall every Saturday night since at least the 1920s, and this continues today!
 The dances are run by the voluntary efforts of the members of the two aforementioned lodges and are always open to the general public.
 The two polka bands in the area, Masopust Polka Band and the Bohemian Knights, play for the dances.
 Additionally polka bands traveling from other states will occasionally play for a dance when they are on tour.

 The Yukon Czech Hall is operated with the goal of protecting, preserving, and sharing the Czech-American heritage.
 Everyone is welcome at the weekly polka dances whether they are of Czech heritage or not.
 Families are especially encouraged to attend.
 For more information, please see our Calendar/Dance Schedule page.

 SOKOL is Czech for “falcon.”
 SOKOL is English for a great group of people bonded by a common ethnicity, heritage or interest.
 SOKOL has been in the United States since 1865 and has spread from coast to coast and from the northern border to the southern.

-Western Fraternal Life Association (originally known as ZCBJ) was established in 1897 as a Czech fraternal benefit society, providing its members burial insurance, social and ethnic activities.
+Western Fraternal Life Association and originally known as ZCBJ) was established in 1897 as a Czech fraternal benefit society, providing its members burial insurance, social and ethnic activities.
 In 1947, requirements for membership were eventually opened to all people regardless of ethnic background.
 Lodges have been formed through the years around the country and members attend meetings and social gatherings and provide a network of volunteers for their communities.
 After a recent merger/expansion, WFLA is now operating under the name Better Life, but the foundation, history, and purpose of our lodge remain the same!